w3c/wcag-act-rules/content/implementations.md

 - there are outcomes for all examples; and
 - automated implementations may report a "cannot tell" on some, but not all examples and still be considered consistent.

-A partially consistent implementation is one that meets some, but not all requirements, provided it does not include false positives; i.e. it fails a passed or inapplicable example.
+A test tool or methodology is **partially consistent** when it meets some, but not all requirements.
+A partially consistent implementation can not include false positives; i.e. it failing any passed or inapplicable examples.

+Some ACT rules are "proposed".
+These rules are agreed on by the ACT Rules Task Force, but is not yet approved by the Accessibility Guidelines Working Group.
+See [about ACT Rules](../about/) for details.

 ## Add a tool or methodology